How to increase debug logging to investigate remote agent problems

 • It should look like this after the change:

-6. Restart the agent
+6. Restart the Remote Agent

-1. Edit the <Bamboo-Install>/atlassian-bamboo/WEB-INF/classes/log4j2.properties.
+1. Edit the <bamboo-install>/atlassian-bamboo/WEB-INF/classes/log4j2.properties

 SubjectClasses to debug